Jus3yo/Phishing-Incident-Lab/README.md

 | `05_phishing_payroll_variantA_forwarded.eml` | Variant A, forwarded copy with headers preserved |
 | `06_phishing_payroll_variantA_firstwave.eml` | Variant A, first-wave sample (198.18.44.10) |

-## Suggested next steps for this lab

-- Try re-deriving Findings 1–6 yourself from the raw `.eml` files before reading `Investigation_Walkthrough.md`.
-- Re-run the queries in `KQL_Queries.md` against your own sample data to practice the KQL patterns.
-- Extend the MITRE ATT&CK mapping in the incident report with detection/mitigation ideas of your own.